#21 Tierra Whack: WORLD WIDE WHACK

 Continue reading “Necessary Evil 2021 (50 – 41)”

-“Gender is Garbage”- Aqua Girl Gets Woods
+“Gender is Garbage”- Aqua Girl (Elora Faith) Gets Woods

 Listen, I’ve tried to explain to you gormless mouth breathers before that Aqua Girl is pretty freaking special.
 Her 2018 debut was one of the best albums of the year, a knock out introduction to a talent able to write songs that candidly narrated a perhaps under represented perspective of the transgender and nonbinary experience.